streetwriters/notesnook/docs/help/contents/importing-notes/import-notes-from-zoho-notebook.md

 The following steps will help you import your notes from Zoho notebook easily.

-1. Go to Zoho notebook and click on account icon on top right corner.
+1. Go to Zoho notebook and click account icon on top right corner.
    ![ in Notesnook](/static/zoho-importer/1.png)
 2. From the Side menu, go to Settings.
    ![ in Notesnook](/static/zoho-importer/2.png)